 Certified public secretaries fulfill the traditional roles of secretaries and also take on more complex and varied responsibilities.
 These secretaries seek certification from the International Association of Administrative Professionals.
-The certified professional secretary (CPS) certification is the most common credential.
+The Certified Administrative Professional (CAP) certification is the most common credential.

 |Required Education||A high school diploma and some college education|